Back to All Events

 Winter General Assembly

-— Meeting in-person and via Zoom
+— Meeting online via Zoom

 Convivial and open to the public, articule’s general assemblies are perfect opportunities to take part in discussions that will affect the centre, get to know member opportunities, and renew or complete the membership process.
 Your participation is essential in order to approve the Financial Statements for the year 2024-2025 and the auditor for the following year.

-Territoires humides — Fenyx Florentiny
+Wetlands — Fenyx Florentiny

 — From March 20 to May 2, 2026